Direct laser-written optomechanical membranes in fiber Fabry-Perot cavities: Introduction

 \section{Introduction}

 Cavity optomechanical experiments have been implemented on a multitude of different platforms \cite{aspelmeyer2014cavity} ranging from the canonical movable end mirror of a Fabry-Perot cavity \cite{groblacher2009observation}, over membranes in cavities \cite{thompson2008strong, jayich2008dispersive}, toroidal\cite{schliesser2008resolved} and optomechanical crystal resonators \cite{eichenfield2009optomechanical}, down to the vibrational modes of molecules in a plasmonic picocavity \cite{benz2016single}.
-This platform diversification and constant improvement advanced the field during the past years leading to key achievements like ground-state cooling of mechanical resonators \cite{chan2011laser, teufel2011sideband}, optomechanical state teleportation experiments \cite{fiaschi2021optomechanical}, efficient microwave to optical conversion \cite{andrews2014bidirectional, han2021microwave}, or sensing of the mechanical resonator below the standard quantum limit \cite{teufel2009nanomechanical, anetsberger2010measuring, mason2019continuous}.
+This platform diversification and constant improvement advanced the field during the past years leading to key achievements like ground-state cooling of mechanical resonators \cite{chan2011laser, teufel2011sideband}, optomechanical state teleportation experiments \cite{fiaschi2021optomechanical}, efficient microwave to optical conversion \cite{andrews2014bidirectional, han2021microwave},\COMM{ and preparation of non-classical mechanical states \cite{zivari2022non}, squeezing of both light and motion \cite{safavi2013squeezed, purdy2013strong, wollman2015quantum, pirkkalainen2015squeezing}} or sensing of the mechanical resonator below the standard quantum limit \cite{teufel2009nanomechanical, anetsberger2010measuring, mason2019continuous}.
 Among the current challenges in the field are the realization and addressing of multi-mode optomechanical systems and the integration of optomechanical elements for different sensing applications.